What is Mean Stack Development, How Does it Work? Benefits & Use Cases - tutorial for building a simple Application using Mean

 MongoDb

 MongoDB is a document database with a unique setup.
 Unlike traditional SQL databases that organize data into tables and columns, MongoDB opts for a horizontal scale-out architecture and a flexible schema.
-Since its start in 2007, MongoDB has gained a global fanbase among developers.

 Instead of rows and columns, MongoDB stores data as documents in BSON format, which is a binary version of the data.
 These documents are then easily retrievable in JSON format, making it a breeze for applications to handle.